-Toyota Motor Sales, USA, Inc. (TMS), today announced that it will conduct a voluntary safety recall involving approximately 45,500 Highlander Hybrid and 36,700 Lexus RX 400h vehicles sold in the U.S. No other Toyota or Lexus vehicles are involved.
+Toyota Motor Sales, USA, Inc. (TMS), today announced a recall.
+For one that it will conduct a voluntary.
+It’s a safety recall.
+That’s also involving approximately 45,500 Highlander Hybrid vehicles.
+Also and 36,700 Lexus RX 400h vehicles sold in the U.S. No other Toyota or Lexus vehicles are involved.

-If this were to occur, various warning lamps will illuminate on the instrument panel.
-In most cases the vehicle will enter a fail-safe driving mode, resulting in reduced power in which the vehicle can still be driven for short distances.
-In limited instances, the power supply circuit fuse could blow when the transistor is damaged.
-If the fuse blows, the hybrid system will stop and the vehicle will coast to a stop.
+If this were to occur, various warning lamps will illuminate.
+Especially on the instrument panel.
+In most cases the vehicle will enter a fail-safe driving mode.
+Thereby resulting in reduced power.
+All in which the vehicle can still be driven.
+Yet only for short distances.
+In limited instances, the power supply circuit fuse could blow.
+Especially when the transistor is damaged.
+If the fuse blows, the hybrid system will stop.
+Finally and the vehicle will coast.
+Then to a complete stop.

-Toyota is currently working on obtaining the necessary replacement parts.
-Once the replacement parts are available, we will notify owners.
-In the Interim, owners of the involved vehicles will be notified of the recall by first class mail in mid-July, 2011.
+Once the replacement parts are available is important.
+For then they will notify owners.
+Moreover of the recall by first class mail in mid-July, 2011.

 Once the replacement parts have been produced in sufficient quantities.
 Then Toyota recall department will send a second owner notification by first class mail.
 Thereby advising owners to make an appointment.
 Most importantly with an authorized Toyota or Lexus dealer.
 For that’s to have the IPM inspected.
 Finally and determine if necessary replaced at no charge.

 Detailed information and answers to questions are available to customers.
 Located at http://www.toyota.com/recall.
 Also and the Toyota Customer Experience Center.
 So call (1 800-331-4331) or www.lexus.com/recall and Lexus Customer Satisfaction (1 800-255-3987).